Caner-HK/Caner-Weather-Channel-for-OpenWeather-Challenge/README.md

 ### OpenWeather Challenge Entries

 **Prepared by:** Caner Developer Team
+---
+# To Allpha: Wait a sec, I will upload website file soon.
 This is a special explanation document crafted for the OpenWeather Challenge.

 - **Website:** [weather.caner.center](http://weather.caner.center)